wschildbach/docker-mDNS-auto/README.md

 This makes it very convenient to run docker containers that expose services to the local network, using .local domain labels to access them.

+Unless the rest of your system needs control of the avahi daemon, the container can run the avahi daemon internally, such that it does not need to be installed on the host.
+This also obviates the need to give the container access to the D-Bus.

 ## Deploying

 Create an empty directory, and create a compose.yml file: